deeplearning4j/deeplearning4j/deeplearning4j-ui-parent/deeplearning4j-play/developerReadme.md

 Conceptually, the files may be separated; in practice, the contents of all files (for the relevant language) are In practice, just add a snippet such as ```@i18n.getMessage("train.pagetitle")``` to the HTML template to get the appropriate entry for the current language.
 See the train module UI pages for more examples.

+Note also that it is necessary to provide an I18N instance to the templates.
+See the TrainModule routing section for an example on how to do this.